 Who Is Using WordPress?

-In a nutshell, all different kinds of enterprises and people from all walks of life use WordPress to blog about every kind of topic imaginable.
+In a nutshell, all different kinds of businesses and people use WordPress to publish content about everything under the sun.

-Leading corporations, business of all sizes, technology companies, celebrities, sports stars, famous musicians, universities, government sectors, local organizations – even countries are using WordPress blogs …
+Well-known brands, businesses, technology companies, celebrities, sports stars, famous actors, universities, government department sites, humanitarian organizations – even nations are using WordPress …

-Here are just some of the growing number of sites, institutions and people who use WordPress:
+Here are just some of the businesses, organizations and people who have chosen to build their online presence with WordPress:

-- Celebrities, Politicians, Sports Stars, Artists & Musicians: Garth Brooks, Narendra Modi, Prime Minister of India, Pixies, Beyoncé, Usain Bolt, Snoop Dogg, Blondie, Howie Mandel, Jason Mraz, etc …
+- Celebs, Politicians, Sports Stars, Artists & Musicians: Alanis Morissette, Narendra Modi, Prime Minister of India, Kylie Minogue, Beyoncé, The Sacramento Ballet, The Rolling Stones, Katie Couric, Channing Tatum, Sylvester Stallone, etc …

-- Magazines & Online Media: Fortune, Time.com, Facebook Newsroom, LinkedIn, etc.
+- Magazines & News Media: Tribune Media, Time.com, IMC TV, Enterprise Magazine, etc.

-- Businesses often choose the self-hosted version, which can be installed in their domain and freely modified to suit their needs.
-In fact, most WordPress self-hosted installations are set up for commercial applications.
+- Businesses prefer the self-hosted version, which can be installed on their domain names and modified to suit their needs.
+In fact, most WordPress self-hosted installations are business marketing activities.

 - More than half of all WordPress users use the hosted version on WordPress.com

-- In 2014, WordPress blogs (blogs hosted either on WordPress.com or externally-hosted WordPress sites) published on average 17 new posts every second (around 1.5 million per day).
+- In 2014, WordPress blogs (blogs hosted either on WordPress.com or self-hosted WordPress sites) published on average 17 new posts per second (around 1.5 million posts per day).

-In other tutorials, we cover the main differences between WordPress.com (hosted) and WordPress.org (self-hosted) versions.
+In later tutorials, we will discuss the difference between WordPress.com (hosted) and WordPress.org (self-hosted) versions.

 WordPress users have access to over 37,000 plugins at no cost from the WordPress free plugins repository …

 For a detailed article about plugins go here:

-WordPress users can also download and install over 1,700 themes at no cost from the WordPress theme directory …
+WordPress users can also download and install over 1,700 free WordPress themes …

-WordPress has been translated and localized into over 70 languages in addition to English …
+WordPress has been translated and localized into over 70 languages and dialects in addition to English …

-The search term “WordPress” alone receives around 2.7 million searches per month on Google.
-Including WordPress-related terms (e.g. “WordPress themes”, “WP plugins”, ”WordPress SEO”, etc. brings the total number of online searches for WordPress terms to around 35 million …
+The search term “WordPress” alone receives around 2.7 million monthly searches on Google.
+Additional WordPress-related terms (e.g. “WP themes”, “WordPress plugins”, ”WordPress tutorials”, etc. brings the total number of online searches for WordPress terms to more than 37 million …

-If you compare searches for WordPress to other CMS platforms, WordPress is searched online five times more than Joomla and nine times more than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress gets searched online five times more than Joomla and 9x more than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, 25% of 33,000 WP users who answered the survey stated that they make a full-time living off WordPress.
-An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is US$50.
+According to WordPress’ own “State of the Word” 2014 survey, 25% of WordPress users who responded to the survey said that they make a full-time living off WordPress.
+An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is around US$50.

-You can find WordPress designers and developers for hire by searching on freelancing sites like Upwork …
+You can find WordPress designers and developers for hire at freelancing sites like Upwork …

-According to Upwork.com, the typical WordPress job cost ranges are around $10 – $500 …
+According to Upwork.com, the typical job cost ranges for WordPress are around $10 – $500 …

-- Why WordPress is the best choice when you need a platform to grow your small business online,
+- Why WordPress is an ideal platform for growing your business online,

-- Dozens of great reasons why you should choose WordPress for your business website or blog, including a comprehensive breakdown of the unique benefits, features, and advantages of using the WordPress platform,
+- Dozens of compelling reasons why you should choose WordPress for your business website or blog, including a comprehensive review of the benefits, features, and advantages of using the WordPress CMS platform,

 - How to automate your business with WordPress,

-- How to drive targeted traffic, get more leads and subscribers, and how to sell more products and services with WordPress.
+- How to generate more visitors, get more leads, and how to sell more products and services with WordPress.

-- Plus, we’ll be publishing new tutorials and useful tips and examples of how to use WordPress and grow your business online, while also saving thousands of dollars on web development and website design costs.
+- Plus, we’ll be providing lots of tutorials and examples of how to use WordPress and expand your business online, and save thousands of dollars on website development and website design costs.